Pavan-1997/Linux-Shell_Basic_Commands/README.md

    (Extract specific fields or columns from a file or standard input)

+- `cut -b 1 myfile.txt`

+   (Extracts and displays the first byte (character) of each line in the file "myfile.txt")

 - `printenv`

    (Displays all the enviroment variables of the OS)

 - `sed`